-In this regard, in 2016 the Parent's management started a process of internal auditing of the overall financial statements structure in order to assess the possible corrections to be made in the document.
+In this regard, in 2016 the Parent management started a process of internal auditing of the overall financial statements structure in order to assess the eventual corrections to be made in the document.

-After the analysis conducted, and awaiting developments in international best practices, it has been decided not to make for the moment significant corrections to the structure of the financial statements, being deemed generally able to guarantee the effectiveness of the financial disclosure.
+After the analysis conducted, and awaiting developments in international best practices, it has been decided not to make for the moment significant corrections to the structure of the financial statements, being deemed generally able to guarantee the efficacy of the financial disclosure.

-With the adopting of the amendments to IAS 1, it has also been determined that the pertinent share of Other Comprehensive Income referring to Joint Ventures and Associates recognised with the equity accounting method must be shown separately in the section of other comprehensive income of the consolidated financial statements.
+With the adopting of the amendments to IAS 1, it has also been determined that the pertinent quota of Other Comprehensive Income referring to Joint Ventures and Associates recognised with the equity method must be shown separately in the section other comprehensive income of the consolidated financial statements.

-In compliance with these rules, from the current year these amounts have been shown in the statement of comprehensive income on an aggregate basis, distinguishing the portion that can be restated subsequently under profit or loss for the year from the share that will never be recognised in the income statement.
+In compliance a these rules, from the current year these amounts have been shown in the prospectus of consolidated comprehensive income on an aggregate basis, distinguishing the portion that can be restated subsequently under profit for the year from the quota that will never be recognised in the income statement.
 This separation by type into single items has been shown in the notes to the financial statements.